pjsip/pjproject_docs/README.md

 2. pjsua2 book (was at [pjsip.org/docs/book-latest](https://www.pjsip.org/docs/book-latest/html/index.html))
 3. (TODO) wiki (previously at https://trac.pjsip.org/repos/)

 The PJSIP's RTD settings page is at https://readthedocs.org/projects/pjsip/.
-Here you can control various aspects of the RTD page.
+This page controls various aspects of the RTD page.
 Some will be explained below.

-The documentation repository is at https://github.com/pjsip/pjproject_docs (you're reading the README of that repository).
+The documentation repository is at https://github.com/pjsip/pjproject_docs.

 ### Directory Layout